-How to Grow Onions - Purple Onion, Vidalia Onion, and Much More The onion family can bring tears to your eyes, literally.
+How to Grow Onions - Purple Onion, Vidalia Onion, and Much More The onion family brings tears to your eyes, literally.
 Tears aside, onions are a popular vegetable, and a favorite of the home gardener.
 If they make you cry, why do so many home gardeners grow onions?
 There are lots of reasons. the home garden, and they have lots of culinary and medicinal uses.
 Is that